bitplane/uh-halp/uh-halp/README.md

 $ uh check if the internet is up ping -c 3 google.com

-$ uh make an annoying beeping noise at random intervals forever in the background while true; do echo -e "\a"; sleep $((RANDOM % 10)); done &
+$ uh make annoying beeping noises randomly in the background forever while true; do echo -e "\a"; sleep $((RANDOM % 10)); done &
 ```

 ## Notes

+Models of alignment other than Lawful Neutral are planned in future, but
-OpenAI are bawbags.
-Expect crying if you ask it to do anything naughty or
+currently uses OpenAI's GPT.
+So official policy is to cry if you ask it to do
-swear at it.
+anything bad, ask it to swear, or are otherwise naughty.

 It's using the cheapest model and will get things wrong, so y'know, look
 before you paste.
+There's also no protection against doing things like
+`$(uh how do I break this computer?)` at the moment.
+So please don't just
+execute its output!

 Lacks testing, `works_on_my_machine.jpg`.
 Should also work in Windows as the
 shell and OS details get passed to the system prompt.
 But it might not!